Newark, NJ Solar Panels

 Newark Area Utility Providers

-JCP&L’s rates fall below both the national average of 16¢ and New Jersey’s state average of 17.7¢.
-PSE&G’s rates exceed both benchmarks, reflecting different infrastructure costs and service territories.
+JCP&L’s rates fell below both the national average of 16.0¢ and New Jersey’s state average of 17.7¢ per kWh in 2023.
+PSE&G customers, however, paid above both benchmarks, reflecting infrastructure investments and the higher costs of serving densely populated areas in northern New Jersey.

 Newark Utilities Electricity Rates